|

 hand and right hand sets?

-A. No. Both sides are identical.
-Our experience with factory springs
+A. No. Our experience with factory springs

 over the years has been that if you install springs of different camber